ga-developers/ga-benchmark/README.md

 ## Requirements
-Make sure that you have all the following tools and libraries installed and working before attempting to use **ga-benchmark**.
+Make sure that you have all the following tools, libraries and library generators installed and working before attempting to use **ga-benchmark**.

 Required tools:
 - Your favorite [C++17](https://en.wikipedia.org/wiki/C%2B%2B14) compiler